ubccr/xdmod/docs/cloud.md

 ## Details of OpenStack file format for ingestion
 The XDMoD team have released a set of patches and a script that will create a properly formatted JSON file for ingestion by XDMoD.
-These patches and the script to create a JSON file for ingestion can be found at https://github.com/ubccr/openstack-api-reporting-patch.
+These patches and the script to create a JSON file for ingestion can be found in <a href="https://github.com/ubccr/openstack-api-reporting-patch">one of our github repositories</a>.

 Once the patch is installed the `openstack_api_reporting.py` file should be run once a day to get event data from the previous day.

 ## Details of generic file format for ingestion
 If you choose to use the generic file format for ingesting event data each event being tracked should create a JSON record with the following attributes.
 The formatting below is purely for readability.
-When adding events to your json log file there should only be line breaks between each event record, not each attribute in the event record.
+When adding events to your JSON log file there should only be line breaks between each event record, not each attribute in the event record.

 ### Special Notes
 - The instance_type attribute is a JSON Object with details of the instance type for the VM this event occurred on.